-From 1968’s merger of design and industry, to 2010’s peek into design and government, HDL Global offers a platform for collaborative efforts at the intersection of multiple areas of expertise.
-These events are by inviation only.
+From 1968’s merger of design and industry, 2010’s peek into design and the public sector, and 2013's celebration of strategic design, HDL Global offers a platform for collaborative efforts at the intersection of design and government.

 HDL Global 2012